Sports-QA: A Large-Scale Video Question Answering Benchmark for Complex and Professional Sports: Sports-QA Dataset

+\textbf{Diversity of Questions.} The limited diversity in generating questions using pre-designed templates may not significantly impact the significance of datasets for several reasons.
+First, in the context of sports, there is a high level of restriction imposed by rules and specific content, resulting in a more focused attention from the audience on particular actions and events.
+This inherent structure in sports content narrows down the range of potential questions, making template-based question generation a feasible approach.
+Secondly, the practice of template-based question generation is widely accepted and employed in the construction of VideoQA datasets \citep{jang2017tgif, xu2017video, yang2021just}.
+The adoption of this approach in reputable datasets attests to its effectiveness and acceptance.
+Therefore, while the questions are template-based, their relevance and significance in the context of sports are preserved, ensuring the robustness of the dataset for analysis and evaluation.

-Unlike daily scenarios, players in sports are highly restricted by rules.
+\textbf{Debiasing.} Unlike daily scenarios, players in sports are highly restricted by rules.
 For instance, after the left team executes a ``\textit{volleyball serve}", the right team must follow with a ``\textit{first-pass}".
 This results in highly correlated actions in the videos, leading to questions and answers that are also highly correlated in our generated pairs.
 However, such questions are often meaningless for VideoQA, as the answers can be easily inferred through rules or common sense and should be removed.
 To address this, we first obtain meta-questions by removing team information and the order of actions from the original questions.
 For example, the meta-question for ``\textit{What does the left team do after the other team does the second spike?}" becomes ``\textit{What does the team do after the other team does spike?}" We then examine the correlations between the meta-questions and their answers.
 If there is only one answer to the meta-question, we remove the corresponding QA pairs.
 If an answer to a meta-question occurs more frequently than other answers (frequency larger than 0.5), we randomly remove the corresponding QA pairs to balance the frequencies, ensuring they are all lower than 0.5.

-Following the approach in \cite{jang2017tgif, xu2017video}, we define an open-ended task based on the generated QA pairs.
-Specifically, all answers in the QA pairs form an answer pool, which is treated as 191 classes (after discarding answer classes with fewer than 30 samples).
+\textbf{Problem Setting.} Following the approach in \citep{jang2017tgif, xu2017video}, we define an open-ended task based on the generated QA pairs.
+It is important to note that the open-ended setting, along with the multiple-choice setting, is widely used in the field of VideoQA.
+We have chosen to commit to the open-ended task instead of the multiple-choice one for two reasons: 1) The open-ended task is more challenging as it requires models to choose from a large answer set rather than selecting from several given options.
+2) Limiting the answer choices to only several options would significantly decrease the diversity of the dataset.
+Specifically, all answers in the QA pairs form an answer pool, which is treated as 191 classes (after discarding classes with fewer than 30 samples).